-9 The survey included two questions about race and ethnicity: "Which of the following describes your race?
+7 The survey included two questions about race and ethnicity: "Which of the following describes your race?
 You can select as many as apply: White, black or African American, Asian or Asian American, or some other race," and "Are you of Hispanic, Latino, or Spanish origin, such as Mexican, Puerto Rican or Cuban?"
 Those answering the second question affirmatively are coded as Hispanic, regardless of how they answered the first question.
 Those who answered "some other race" in the first question were asked to specify what race or races they identify with, and Pew Research Center analysts coded those responses in a way designed to follow as closely as possible the approach employed by the U.S. Census Bureau.
 Respondents who described their race as "Arab" or "Egyptian" or "Middle Eastern," for example, are coded as white.
-Those describing their race as "Nigerian" or "African" are coded as black.
 Those describing their race as "Indian from Asia" or "Pakistani" are coded as Asian.